vbrusse/doca-comch/README.md

 ## ArmRAL

 ArmRAL is an open-source software library that provides building blocks (functions or kernels) required by RAN L1 that run on CPU for optimized signal processing and related maths functions for enabling 5G Radio Access Network (RAN) deployments.
 It leverages the efficient vector units available on Arm cores that support the Armv8-a architectures (Neon, SVE, SVE2 …) and SIMD/Vector capabilities, offering an API that can be integrate into L1 stack to accelerate 5G NR signal processing workloads.
-As functions/kernels include:
+The functions/kernels include:

 * Matrix and vector arithmetic, such as matrix multiplication.
 * Fast Fourier Transforms (FFTs).